-Clause 3.6(2)(c) - rezoning different HPL that has a relatively lower productive capacity capacity above).
+Clause 3.6(2)(c) requires consideration of the different options for urban rezoning on HPL with relatively lower "productive capacity" (as defined in the NPS-HPL and discussed in Productive capacity above).
 For example, this will require an urban rezoning proposal on LUC class 1 land to consider whether urban rezoning on LUC class 2 or 3 is a reasonably practicable and feasible option to provide sufficient development capacity and achieve a well-functioning urban environment.
 This clause recognises there are a number of urban environments that are completely surrounded by LUC class 1, 2 or 3 land, so any future urban growth is going to result in some loss of HPL.
 In these situations, the intent of Clause 3.6(2)(c) is that urban rezoning should occur on the HPL with lower productive capacity potential as a priority unless that is not a feasible option or would result in a poorly functioning urban environment.